jonathon0301/comp0034-cw2-g-team18/README.md

 Like what we did before, we have created a [workflow](.github/workflows/python-app.yml) on GitHub Actions based on Python Application yml file provided on GitHub.
 However, the default settings reports errors all the time even though dash app and tests went properly on IDE.
-Therefore, we have changed the settings with code from marketplace.
+Therefore, we have changed some settings.
 The screenshot for a successful result is shown below:
 ![](screenshots/CI.png)
 Dependency management and linting can also be shown in this CI workflow.

+Note that although the workflow shows successful result, the test in CI workflow actually contains error that we could not figure out why.
+However, the pytest results ran in the terminal is alright anyway.